 Interested in exploring emerging trends in digital culture in an interdisciplinary format?
 Intrigued to learn the processes and technologies that make these systems work?
-The BS program in digital culture provides an enhanced programming core to provide graduates the ability to work in a range of technological or scientific fields.
+With the enhanced programming core of this program backing you, you'll have the ability to work in a range of technological or scientific fields.

 The BS program in digital culture with a concentration in media processing is for students wishing to specialize in media processing aspects of new media.